 It will take a lot to compete with the long, warm lingering finish Rare Breed gives to the soul.
 Maybe I will find a rival to that beautiful amber color and remarkably smooth taste…but I doubt it.

-In the U.S., the price for a full bottle of Wild Turkey Rare Breed hovers around $35, comparable to Knob Creek and Woodford Reserve.
-That might vary depending on where you live and what the local taxes are like.
+In the U.S., the price for a full bottle of Wild Turkey Rare Breed has risen from the $35 of just a few years ago to around $45.
 Internationally, the whiskey can be far more expensive.
 I’ve seen it priced at £48 in the UK ($72!).

 Rare Breed has been a while, so I’ll focus only on relatively recent awards: Gold Medal “Outstanding” from the 2012 International Wine and Spirits Competition, gold in 2011 and 2012 from the San Francisco World Spirits Competition; and “Excellent, Highly Recommended” from the 2011 and 2012 Ultimate Spirits Competition.